-- 1. To open Organizer, click Manage on the ribbon and then click Organizer. - 2.
-Create a new custom category, right-click the category and select Properties.
-Enter Assemblies by phase as the name of the category. - 3.
-Define the properties of the category as follows: - a.
-Ensure that the Include the highest assembly level in the model check box is selected. - b.
-Under Automated object content, click the Select model list and select the Tekla Structures model to avoid getting any reference model assemblies to the category. - c.
-Ensure that the Update category at synchronization check box is selected. - d.
-Select the Erection property template from the Property template list. - e.
-Click Modify.
+- To open Organizer, click Manage on the ribbon and then click Organizer. - Create a new custom category, right-click the category and select 2.
+Properties.
+Enter Assemblies by phase as the name of the category. - Define the properties of the category as follows: - Ensure that the Include the highest assembly level in the model checkbox is selected. - Under Automated object content, click the Select model list and select the Tekla Structures model to avoid getting any reference model assemblies to the category. - Ensure that the Update category at synchronization checkbox is selected. - Select the Erection property template from the Property template d. list. - Click Modify.